Duration: 07 Days/06 Nights

 Day 02 TARAKAN – MALINAU – SETULANG VILLAGE

 Breakfast at hotel then driving to the port for cruising upward the Kayan River to Malinau by public speed boat for about 3 hours of which the fresh water dolphins, proboscis monkeys, and birds emerge occasionally along the delta of Sesayap River.
 Next, proceed to Setulang village by car for overnight on local house.
 Afterwards, we will explore the unique culture of Dayak Kenyah people such as longhouse, cemetery, granaries, as well as the long ear women if we are lucky.
 (B,L,D)

 After breakfast at local house, we will cruise upward Setulang River for about 1 hour (depends on current).
-Next, we will be trekking to CIFOR tree with around 600 cm diameter crossing through tropical rainforest while spotting wild animals, such as: monkeys, hornbills, and other wild animal.
-Afterwards, we will trek downhill to the riverside for overnight on camp.
-Lunch will be served en route, dinner and overnight on bivouac/tent.
+Next, we will be trekking to the big cifor tree crossing through tropical rainforest while spotting wild animals, such as: monkeys, hornbills, blue streak kingfishers, etc. Afterwards, we will trek downhill to the riverside for overnight on camp.
+Lunch will be served en route, dinner and overnight at bivouac/tent.
 (B,L,D)

 Breakfast at the campsite and then trekking to the otherside of pristine jungle for exploring wild flora and fauna of the national park.
-In the afternoon, we will set our campsite at riverside for dinner and overnight on bivouac/tent.
+In the afternoon, we will trek back to Tana Olen through different trails.
+We will then setting our campsite at riverside for staying overnight at bivouac/tent.
 (B,L,D)

 After breakfast, we will trek back to our boat and then crossing down the Setulang river into the village to catch our car to drive to the port of public speed boat for crossing downward the river to reach Tarakan.
 Arrive in Tarakan and directly transfer to hotel for overnight.
 (B,L,D)